Solution | Batch Performance Optimization#

 Plug and play with your own data and parameter choices#

-To begin, you will need to create a new Batch Performance Optimization Dataiku Application instance.
-This can be done by selecting the Dataiku Application from your instance home and clicking Create App Instance.
+To begin, you will need to create a new Batch Performance Optimization Dataiku application instance.
+You can do this by selecting the Dataiku application from your instance home and clicking Create App Instance.

-Once the new instance has been created, you can walk through the application steps to add your data and select the analysis parameters to run.
+Once you have created the new instance, you can walk through the application steps to add your data and select the analysis parameters to run.
 Users of any skill level can input their desired parameters for analysis and view the results directly in a user-friendly Webapp.
 You could also instantiate multiple Batch Performance Optimization projects to compare your feature engineering and modeling approaches.

-To begin, we can configure our data connection to retrieve and load our input datasets.
-A button can be selected to confirm that our data fits the data model of the solution.
-With the correct data connected, we can load all available batch parameters and select the batch attributes we want to consider in the model prediction.
-Pressing Run will train the model, which can take several hours depending on the data size.
-Finally, we can click the Open Webapp button to be taken directly to the interactive visual analysis tool delivered with this solution.
+To begin, configure the data connection to retrieve and load the input datasets.
+You can select a button to confirm that the data fits the data model of the Solution.
+With the correct data connected, you can load all available batch parameters, and select the batch attributes you want to consider in the model prediction.
+Clicking Run will train the model, which can take several hours depending on the data size.
+Finally, click the Open Webapp button to go directly to the interactive visual analysis tool delivered with this Solution.

-Once we’ve built all elements of our Dataiku Application, you can either continue to the Project View to explore the generated datasets or go straight to the Dashboards and WebApp to visualize the data.
-If you’re mainly interested in the visual components of this pre-packaged solution, feel free to skip over the following few sections.
+Once you’ve built all elements of the Dataiku application, you can either continue to the Project View to explore the generated datasets or go straight to the Dashboards and webapp to visualize the data.
+If you’re mainly interested in the visual components of this pre-packaged Solution, feel free to skip over the following few sections.

-The first two Flow zones of our project are fairly straightforward.
-We begin in the Data Ingestion Flow zone by bringing in 2 initial datasets detailed in the previous Data Requirements section.
+The first two Flow zones of the project are straightforward.
+The Data Ingestion Flow zone brings in two initial datasets detailed in the previous Data requirements section.

-We train a model on our prepared batch and sensor data, specifically training on the failure_last column based on all the previous batch information and the following batch parameters.
+The Flow trains a model on the prepared batch and sensor data, specifically training on the failure_last column based on all the previous batch information and the following batch parameters.
 The model can learn to detect anomalies in the sensor values to predict an imminent failure and help a technician with preventive maintenance.

 The Prediction Flow zone is rebuilt by the interactive prediction scenario every time a user initiates a new analysis from the Next Batch Prediction tab of the interactive Webapp.
-The scenario uses a python recipe to prepare the batch and sensor data to match the user selection before using the previously trained model to score the data and output the failure risk prediction and shapley values.
-A group recipe is used to filter the train data on the selected batch parameters and compute the average values for each sensor aggregation when it has led to a failure or success.
+The scenario uses a Python recipe to prepare the batch and sensor data to match the user selection before using the previously trained model to score the data and output the failure risk prediction and Shapley values.
+A Group recipe filters the train data on the selected batch parameters and compute the average values for each sensor aggregation when it has led to a failure or success.

-In addition to predicting future batch failures with our trained model, we can also analyze our historical batch and sensor data using the Sensor Values Analysis and General Analysis tabs of the Webapp.
-We can launch a new analysis from the Sensor Values tab, which will rebuild the Batch Analysis Flow zone.
+In addition to predicting future batch failures with the trained model, you can also analyze the historical batch and sensor data using the Sensor Values Analysis and General Analysis tabs of the Webapp.
+You can launch a new analysis from the Sensor Values tab, which will rebuild the Batch Analysis Flow zone.
 Specifically, this Flow zone:

 Computes the batch duration, which is displayed in the General Analysis tab.